TBeijen/tbnl-hugo/content/post/2023-04-03-pdb-labels-fixing.md

 * EKS adds new nodes
 * It drains old nodes and moves pods to the new ones
-* Finally it terminates the old nodes
+* Finally, it terminates the old nodes

-In this particular case however, it waits for old nodes to drain, hits a snag, moves pods back to the old nodes, and exits with a 'Computer says no'.
+In this particular case, however, it waits for old nodes to drain, hits a snag, moves pods back to the old nodes, and exits with a 'Computer says no'.

-It is also worth noting that a similar upgrade a couple of days earlier on a non-prod cluster executed flawlessly.
+It is also worth noting that a similar upgrade a few days earlier on a non-prod cluster executed flawlessly.
 So, once again: Surprise.

 Let's see what happened.